 Lyrica Addiction and Abuse

 One side effect is that it relaxes the patient and produces a sense of euphoria.
-That rush of dopamine can contribute to a sense of dependence, among other issues.
+That dopamine rush can contribute to a sense of dependence, among other issues.

-When used outside of the guidelines set by a physician, yes, it’s not difficult to develop an addiction to Lyrica.
-In some cases, people get addicted to it even when they use it as prescribed.
+Lyrica is addictive when used outside of the guidelines set by a physician.
+It’s not difficult to develop an addiction to Lyrica.
+Sometimes, people get addicted to it even when they use it as prescribed.

 This is the case with a lot of pain medication, whether or not the individual uses it in the way they’re supposed to.
 The feeling of relaxation and euphoria is a direct result of the dopamine rush that the drug produces.

-Your muscles are relaxed, you’re flooded with pleasure, and the feeling is something that you can rely on while you’re going through serious health issues.
-When it’s time to get off of the medication, though, the challenges begin.
+Your muscles are relaxed, you’re flooded with pleasure, and the feeling is something you can rely on while going through serious health issues.
+When it’s time to get off the medication, the challenges begin.

 Lyrica drug abuse leads to very intense withdrawals.

 Quitting Lyrica suddenly can produce several very uncomfortable symptoms.
 Some Lyrica deaths are attributed to the intensity and pain of the withdrawals.